01-edu/public/subjects/add-vm/README.md

 ### Check

-Since all VMs are based on this one, check that it is working properly by starting and stopping it gracefully.
+Since all VMs are based on this one, check that it is working properly by starting and stopping it gracefully (`poweroff` or ACPI shutdown).

+The password is a single space.